Hyperbilirubinemia and Jaundice

 What causes hyperbilirubinemia?

-During pregnancy, the placenta excretes bilirubin.
-When the baby is born, the baby's liver must take over this function.
+Bilirubin is a natural byproduct produced when red blood cells breakdown.
+The adult liver converts unconjugated bilirubin into a conjugated form, that be excreted.
+During pregnancy, the placenta excretes bilirubin but when the baby is born, the baby's immature liver must assume that role.
 There are several causes of hyperbilirubinemia and jaundice, including the following:

 Physiologic jaundice.
-Physiologic jaundice occurs as a "normal" response to the baby's limited ability to excrete bilirubin in the first days of life.
+Physiologic jaundice occurs as a "normal" response to the baby's limited ability to excrete bilirubin in the first days of life due to the immaturity of the liver.
+This will usually resolve by the first week of life.

 Breast milk jaundice.
 About 2 percent of breastfed babies develop jaundice after the first week.
-It peaks about two weeks of age and can persist up to three to 12 weeks.
+It peaks about two weeks of age and can persist up to three to twelve weeks.
 Breast milk jaundice is thought to be caused by a substance in the breast milk that increases the reabsorption of bilirubin through the intestinal tract.
+Breastfeeding can usually continue or only be interrupted briefly.

 Jaundice related to inadequate liver function.
-Jaundice may be related to inadequate liver function due to infection or other factors.
+Jaundice may be related to prolonged liver dysfunction due to infection and other factors.

 Who is affected by hyperbilirubinemia?

-About 60 percent of term newborns and 80 percent of premature babies develop jaundice.
-Infants of diabetic mothers and of mothers with Rh disease are more likely to develop hyperbilirubinemia and jaundice.
+Hyperbilirubinemia is very common, affecting approximately 60 percent of term newborns and 80 percent of premature babies develop jaundice.

 Why is hyperbilirubinemia a concern?

 Although low levels of bilirubin are not usually a concern, large amounts can circulate to tissues in the brain and may cause seizures and brain damage.
-This is a condition called kernicterus.
+This condition is called kernicterus.

 What are the symptoms of hyperbilirubinemia?